apache/incubator-pegasus-website/_community/proposal.md

 ## Current Status

-Pegasus has been an open source project on GitHub <https://github.com/XiaoMi/pegasus> since October 2017.
+Pegasus has been an open source project on GitHub <https://github.com/XiaoMi/pegasus>
-At XiaoMi.
+since October 2017.

+### Meritocracy

+The intent of this proposal is to start building a diverse developer and user community around Pegasus following the ASF meritocracy model.
+We plan to invite more people as committers if they contribute to this project.

 ### Releases